Yep, You Can Detox and Purify Your Skin and Hair with Activated Charcoal

 7. Add volume to your hair

-When your hair feels weighted down it’s usually not only a feeling.
-If you’re carrying around enough dirt, your hair will start to sag and regular shampooing may not be getting it all out.
+If you’re carrying around enough dirt and oil, your hair will start to sag and regular shampooing may not be getting it all out.
+In fact, hair can gain roughly 4 percent of its own weight in build-up from scalp oils, pollution and dry shampoo.
 Regular shampoos remove surface dirt, but activated charcoal will pull out even more.
-The other difference, and this is big, is that activated charcoal isn’t going to leave the residue regular shampoos will, so your hair will feel lighter and have more volume.
+The other difference, and this is big, is that activated charcoal isn’t going to leave the residue some shampoos do, so your hair will feel lighter and have more volume.